JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 6.5.4 to 6.5.5

 (Known issue infex in 6.5.6) .NET Duplicates finder may stop working, the patch is available, please see this comment: [http://youtrack.jetbrains.net/issue/TW-18784#comment=27-261174](http://youtrack.jetbrains.net/issue/TW-18784#comment=27-261174)

 ## Changes from 6.5.3 to 6.5.4

-No noteworthy changes

-## Changes from 6.5.3 to 6.5.4